merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 ```

 A few notes:
 * We renamed the samples from each study to incorporate information such as country of origin (for healthy samples) or host diagnosis (for IBD samples) for better readability and downstream sorting.
-To match our sample names, your `samples.txt` file should use the same sample names that are described in [Supplementary Table 1c](https://doi.org/10.6084/m9.figshare.22679080) (or the first column of `TABLES/00_ALL_SAMPLES_INFO.txt` in the DATAPACK).
+To match our sample names, your `samples.txt` file should use the same sample names that are described in [Supplementary Table 1c](https://doi.org/10.6084/m9.figshare.22679080) (or the first column of `TABLES/00_ALL_SAMPLES_INFO.txt` in the [datapack](https://doi.org/10.6084/m9.figshare.22776701)).
 If you generated the `samples.txt` using the code above, this should already be the case.
 * We used the default snapshot of KEGG data associated with anvi'o `v7.1-dev`, which can be downloaded onto your computer by running `anvi-setup-kegg-kofams --kegg-snapshot  v2020-12-23`, as described earlier.
 To exactly replicate the results of this study, the metagenome samples need to be annotated with this KEGG version by setting the `--kegg-data-dir` parameter (in the `anvi_run_kegg_kofams` rule of the config file) to point to this snapshot wherever it located on your computer.
 We already set this parameter to point to the `KEGG_2020-12-23` directory, but if you stored that data in a different location, you will have to change it in the config file.
 * The number of threads used for each rule is set in the config file.
 We conservatively set this number to be 1 for all rules, but you will certainly want to adjust these to take advantage of the resources of your particular system.